iamStephenE/Semantic-Segmentation-of-Satellite-Imagery/docs/baseline-performance.md

 <img src="./training_and_validation_IoU.png" style="width: 70%;" alt="Training and Validation IoU"/>
 </p>

 From this graph, we can observe that both the training and validation IoU are increasing with the number of epochs.
-Initially, it is a large jump in accuracy but soon thereafter there is slow improvement.
+Initially, there is a large jump in accuracy but soon thereafter there is slow improvement.
+The validation reaches a value of around 0.75 IoU which is fantastic!
 To further support this, here is the graph of the Training and Validation Loss.

 <p align="center">
 <img src="./training_and_validation_loss.png" style="width: 70%;" alt="Training and Validation Loss"/>